wp-plugins/users-ultra/readme.txt

 = Can I Restric Content? =

-Yes, the plugin comes with shortocodes to protect content.
+Yes, the plugin comes with shortocodes to protect content and you can protect an entire page or post.

 = Is there an online documentation? =